Home > Resources > Presser Feet + Accessories > How to Make a Blind Hem

 - Place the hemmed fabric on the bed of the machine so the bottom folded edge of the hem is facing the foot and the heads of the pins are facing away from the foot.

-- Tuck the hem under the wrong side of the main fabric, leaving about a ¼” of the hem’s edge sticking out.
+- Tuck the hem under the main fabric, leaving about a ¼” of the hem’s edge sticking out.
 The heads of the pins will now be pointing toward the foot.

 - Slide your fabric under the blind hem foot so the flange is resting against the folded edge of the main fabric.